Dhoni wants bowlers to pull up their socks

-That is angry skipper MS Dhoni's stern warning to his bowlers after the crushing defeat in the second ODI
+That is angry skipper MS Dhoni's stern warning to his bowlers after the crushing defeat in the second ODIThat is angry skipper MS Dhoni's stern warning to his bowlers after the crushing defeat in the second ODI

 Indian skipper Mahendra Singh Dhoni says the team needs to work on its bowling in the three remaining matches of the five-match ODI series against England.
 India lost the rain-shortened second ODI by seven wickets on Tuesday and now trail the five-match series 0-1.
 The first ODI was washed out by rain.